d4n5h/gqlite/README.md

 ### Why "Lite"?

 Query parser?
-Gone since can just use regular objects.
+Gone since we can just use regular objects.

 GQL schema?
 Bye-bye and hello to jsonschema.